ffassler/simple-static-http-server/README.md

 In addition, the following exit codes are available.

-- 1 : Error during get of current directory
+- 1 : Error during get of current directory.
-- 2 :  Error during starting of the http server
+- 2 :  Error during starting of the http server.

 ## Deployment